 The little island produced the Big Music

 Reggae music is conscious music with the truth laid bare for everyone to hear.
 Bob Marley once quoted that reggae music was a music made by rastas and that it carried the earth force.
-The rastafarian message, often in the lyrics, is still strongly conveyed in a lot of the music that is listened to today, however from the start it was clear you did not have to be a rasta to make or love reggae music.
-It was a music for the people with the heartbeat rythmn with lyrics about real life and all the expressions of life, love and love lost.
+The Rastafarian message, often in the lyrics, is still strongly conveyed in a lot of the music that is listened to today, however, from the start it was clear you did not have to be a rasta to make or love reggae music.
+It was a music for the people with the heartbeat rhythm with lyrics about real life and all the expressions of life, love, and love lost.
 Dancehall came later and is now predominant in Jamaica.
-Today every country has it’s own version of reggae sound from Germany to Japan, Israel to India and Hawaii to Brazil.
+Today every country has its own version of reggae sound from Germany to Japan, Israel to India and Hawaii to Brazil.

 Rastafari existed in Jamaica from the 1930s and definitely staked its claim in the modern music business of the sixties, through musicians like Don Drummond and Lloyd Brevett from the Skatalites.
-The rastas had been persecuted in Jamaica and children were told to stay away from The Blackheart Man, but in the seventies they started to rise up and began wearing dreadlocks openly and rasta camps and meeting places were no longer destroyed by the police and soldiers.
-Michael Manly stood up for the poor and this included the rasta community.
-Their style of reggae included conscious lyrics and a heart beat rythmn which sychronised with the natural movement and rythmn of the people working and moving in their everyday life
+The rastas had been persecuted in Jamaica and children were told to stay away from The Blackheart Man, but in the seventies, they started to rise up and began wearing dreadlocks openly and rasta camps and meeting places were no longer destroyed by the police and soldiers.
+Michael Manly stood up for the poor and this included the Rasta community.
+Their style of reggae included conscious lyrics and a heartbeat rhythm which synchronised with the natural movement and rhythm of the people working and moving in their everyday life